 - Important: Deglaze your Instant Pot with a tablespoon of water, to make sure there is no residue sticking to the bottom of the pot.
 Any residue will trigger the Burn error.

 - Add the basmati rice.
 Give it a good stir to combine.

 - Add the coconut milk and mix well.

 - Add 1 ¾ cups water and mix well.

 - Add the shrimp, followed by the salt and mix well to combine.

-- Open the lid of the IP and gently fluff up the biryani with a spoon.
-Serve with a garnish of coriander, squeeze of lime, and yogurt of the side.
+- Open the lid of the IP and gently fluff up the biryani with a fork.